Probing the limits of optical cycling in a predissociative diatomic molecule: Other possible loss channels and their contributions

 \section{Other possible loss channels and their contributions}

-Other dark states that have not been considered for the molecules to exit the cycling states would also appear as molecule loss, leading to overestimating the predissociation probability.
-We estimate all possible loss channels that may contribute to the population loss.
-We consider the following processes in our system:
+Other {potential loss channels that disrupt optical cycling could} lead to overestimating the predissociation probability. {The theoretical results are agnostic to such processes.} We consider the following processes {that may contribute to population loss:}

-\begin{itemize} \item Off-resonant excitation to \B$(v'=0,N'=2)$ state.
-The nearest parity allowed transition from the $X(v''=0,N''=1)$ state is with $B(v'=0,N'=2)$ state which is $\approx$ 768~GHz away from the $B(v'=0,N'=1)$ state.
-The transition linewidth is $\approx 2\pi \times 3$~MHz.
-Assuming two level system excitation, the scattering rate is given by \cite{Metcalf_1999_laser_cooling_book}:
+\begin{itemize} \item Off-resonant excitation to the \B$(v'=0,N'=2)$ state.
+The nearest parity-allowed transition from $X(v''=0,N''=1)$ is {to} $B(v'=0,N'=2)$ which is 768~GHz away from $B(v'=0,N'=1)$.
+The transition linewidth is $\sim2\pi \times 3$~MHz.
+Assuming a two-level-like system, the scattering rate is \cite{Metcalf_1999_laser_cooling_book}

-In our system, the saturation parameter $s$ is estimated to be less than 1000.
-Due to that, the maximum possible off-resonant excitation happens at a rate of $\approx$~2 s$^{-1}$.
-This rate is too low compared to estimated non-radiative decay rate of $10^5$~s$^{-1}$, hence, off-resonant excitation will not affect the result.
+In our system, the saturation parameter {is} $s\lesssim1,000$, and thus $R_{\mathrm{sc}}\lesssim2$ s$^{-1}$.
+This rate is low compared to the estimated nonradiative decay rate of $10^5$~s$^{-1}$, {therefore} off-resonant excitation {should} not affect the result.

-\item The existence of external electric fields can induce mixing between \B$(v'=0,N'=0)$ and $N'=1$ states (for details, see \cite{Norrgard_2016_thesis} Sec 8.4.2.1).
-For the \A state, the matrix elements of the dipole operator $T^1_p (d)$ in Hund's case $a$ basis is $-\frac{1}{3}\epsilon d$.
-For the \B state expressed in Hund's case $b$ basis, we need to project the states to Hund case $a$ basis first, then calculate the matrix elements.
-We then calculate the matrix element to be $-\frac{1}{2}\epsilon d$.
-The rotational spacing of \B states is approximately 250~GHz.
-For \A state, lambda doubling is approximately 26~GHz \cite{Shayesteh_2013_CaH_fourier_spectra}, The decay rate is given by
+\item External electric fields {$\epsilon$} can induce mixing between \B$(v'=0,N'=0)$ and $N'=1$ states ({e.g., Ref.} \cite{Norrgard_2016_thesis}, Section 8.4.2.1).
+For the \A state, the matrix element of the dipole operator $T^1_p (d)$ in Hund's case $a$ basis is $-\frac{1}{3}\epsilon d$.
+For the \B state expressed in Hund's case $b$ basis, we {first} project to Hund's case $a$ basis, then calculate the matrix element to be $-\frac{1}{2}\epsilon d$.
+The rotational spacing for \B is 250~GHz, while the {$\Lambda$-doubling} for \A is 26~GHz \cite{Shayesteh_2013_CaH_fourier_spectra}.
+The {effective} decay rate is given by